 Robert Franco joined Kenyon’s faculty in 2021.
-He is a historian of Latin America, specializing in Mexico, the Andes and the Hispanophone Caribbean.
-His research and teaching focus on the role of gender and sexuality in political and social movements.
-Franco’s current book manuscript examines the long history of homophobia, heterosexism and hostility towards sexual rights in Mexico’s leftist parties and organizations.
-This work has been supported by the Fulbright Program and Ford Foundation, among others.
-Prior to arriving in Gambier, Franco was a postdoctoral fellow in the Department of Women, Gender, and Sexuality Studies at Washington University in St. Louis.
-Born and raised in Philadelphia (but North instead of West), his familial roots stretch from Puerto Rico to Ecuador.
+He is a historian of modern Mexico whose research and teaching focus on the role of gender & sexuality in political and social movements across Latin America and the Caribbean.
+Franco’s current book manuscript, “Revolution in the Sheets: Sexuality and Tolerance in the Mexican Left," examines the long history of homophobia, heterosexism and hostility towards sexual rights in Mexico’s leftist parties and organizations.
+His work has been supported by the Fulbright Foundation, the American Council of Learned Societies, and the Ford Foundation, among others.
+Pieces of his research can be found in the Journal of the History of Sexuality, Radical History Review, and the Journal of Latin American Cultural Studies.
+At Kenyon, he teaches courses on Early and Modern Latin America, the history of Mexico, and global histories of gender & sexuality.

 Areas of Expertise